-Habitat for Cats is a nonprofit, all volunteer organization
+Habitat for Cats is a nonprofit, 501(c)(3) cat rescue, all volunteer organization

-specializing in Trap-Neuter-Return of feral and abandoned cats.
+specializing in Trap-Neuter-Return of feral and community cats.

 Thousands of cats are lost or abandoned each year.
 These castaway cats live without human contact, searching for food and shelter.
 In time, they become feral cats and form feral cat colonies.